yerlanamanbek/minimal-mistakes/_pages/about.md

-I am a Ph.D. candidate in Computational Science, Engineering and Mathematics (CSEM) at the Institute for Computational Engineering and Sciences (ICES) in the The University of Texas at Austin, where I am team research member at Center for Subsurface Modeling and I was supervised by Professor Mary Wheeler.
+I am a Ph.D. candidate in Computational Science, Engineering and Mathematics (CSEM) at the Institute for Computational Engineering and Sciences (ICES) in the The University of Texas at Austin, where I am at the Center for Subsurface Modeling and I was supervised by Professor Mary Wheeler.

 {% include feature_row %}